 Do you want to know more about how we treat and restore our artworks and guarantee their technical quality?
 Please visit our page on art restoration.

 Of course, everything here is for sale.
 Have you seen something you like?
 Please visit our contact page if you want to know more about an object of interest or wish to acquire it.
 If you would like a closer look first: all our pieces are available for private viewing by appointment.
+You can also ask us to send by e-mail pictures of the artwork in higher quality, or to take some extra pictures of specific details of your interest.

 As for our prices, you will find them listed transparently in the catalogues.
 Our prices do not include delivery because you may choose to pick up your purchase from Dordrecht or Vlaardingen in the Netherlands.
 If you choose to have your purchase shipped, then we will include the cost of delivery in the total price.
 We always insure all shipments, and let only the larger carriers handle the transport so there is no risk for you.
-We accept Paypal for international payments.
+We can accept Paypal for international payments.

 Your purchase becomes final once you have paid for the artwork.
 Our Terms and Conditions (which includes our privacy regulations) apply to all sales.
 This includes the right to return.
 If you change your mind, you may return your purchase to us within fourteen days of receipt.